Have a Rocking Thanksgiving at Alice’s Restaurant

 Alice Brock, who divorced Ray in 1968, wrote a cookbook the next year.
 With the proceeds from book sales and the film (said to be about $12,000) plus selling the former church, She opened her second restaurant in Housatonic, Connecticut in 1973.
 She named it Alice’s Restaurant to capitalize on her fame.

 Unable to secure a liquor license in Housatonic, Alice opened her third restaurant, Alice’s at Avaloch, in 1976.
-The location, infrastructure, bad weather, and bad luck forced her to close the restaurant in 1979.
+The place had a disco dance floor, swimming pool, and a performance venue.
+Alice’s at Avaloch became an instant success.
+But then bad location, bad infrastructure, bad weather, and bad luck forced her to close the restaurant in 1979.
 The loss of her property left her “bankrupt and shellshocked.”

-Today, Alice Brock calls Provincetown, Massachusetts home.
-A three-pack-a-day smoker until her fifties, Alice suffers from COPD.
-She reluctantly opened a GoFundMe campaign to help with the medical bills.
-“It’s very embarrassing to me because I’m always on the other end,” she says.
+Alice moved to Provincetown, Massachusetts in the ’80s.
+A three-pack-a-day smoker until her fifties, Alice suffered from COPD.
+She reluctantly opened a GoFundMe campaign to help with the medical bills and reportedly collected over $180,000.
+“It’s very embarrassing to me because I’m always on the other end,” she said.

 Here, then, is the original recording of “Alice’s Restaurant Massacree,” published by Stiletto via YouTube: